corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/cli-curl/cli-curl.md

 {{< note >}}

-The Corda Node CLI `.jar` file needs to be saved locally to your computer (you don't need to run an installation process).
+You must save the Corda Node CLI `.jar` file locally to your computer (you don't need to run an installation process).
 How you achieve this will depend on your organisation's software distribution policies.
 For the purpose of this guide, it's assumed you have downloaded the file, and saved it locally as `corda-node-cli.jar`.

 {{< /note >}}

 ### Explore Corda Node CLI

 The Corda Node CLI is built to be discoverable.
-You can start by invoking it without any arguments:
+Start by invoking it without any arguments:

 ```
 java -jar corda-node-cli.jar --help